Life after SSRI

 I used to be called a nerd back when that meant something.

-Adults have a tendency to believe that nerds somehow exist outside the convential hierarchy in a world of their own, as if we didn't care about our place in society and purely worry about our Dungeons&Dragons characters instead.
+Adults have a tendency to believe that nerds somehow exist outside the conventional hierarchy in a world of their own, as if we didn't care about our place in society and purely worry about our Dungeons&Dragons characters instead.
 (And a hearty fuck you to Paul Graham, while I'm at it.)
 I assume this is a comforting idea for them that helps them sleep at night.

-I knew exactly what my role was in the society I found myself in.
-I knew I was gangly and awkward, I knew my clothes were unfashionable, and my giant square glasses and asthma medication weren't doing anything to help.
+I knew exactly what my role was in society.
+I knew I was gangly and awkward, I knew my clothes were unfashionable, and that my giant square glasses and asthma medication weren't doing anything to help.
 I understood all of that with a heartbreakingly painful clarity.
-I just didn't have a clue what to do about it and thus the situation persisted for the next several decades.
+I just didn't have a clue what to do about it.
+I did not even know that anything could be done even in theory.

 And that's not all.